triton-inference-server/vllm_backend/README.md

 ## Running Multiple Instances of Triton Server

 Python-based backends use shared memory to transfer requests to the stub process.
-When running multiple instances of Triton Server on the same machine you need to specify different shm-region-prefix-name using the --backend-config flag.
+When running multiple instances of Triton Server on the same machine, you need to specify different shm-region-prefix-name using the --backend-config flag.

-> **Note** There are known runtime issues If you do not launch with different region-prefix-names which can lead to segmentation faults and hangs.
+> **Note** There are known runtime issues if you do not launch with different region-prefix-names.
+This can lead to to segmentation faults and hangs.

 ```
 # Triton instance 1
 tritonserver --model-repository=/models --backend-config=python,shm-region-prefix-name=prefix1